Storyyeller/polysubml-demo/README.md

 | `Foo _ -> "hello"
 ```

 In languages with order-dependent match expressions, this would evaluate to "world" because everything matches the wildcard and all other arms are unreachable.
 However, in PolySubML, matching is order independent, so this evaluates to "hello" instead.
-Additionally, in PolySubML, it is a compile error if the same variant is matched twice in a match expression, or if there are multiple wildcards, rather than extra arms just being silently unreachable like they are in other languages.
+Additionally, in PolySubML, it is a compile error if the same variant is matched twice in a match expression, or if there are multiple wildcards.